-No. 13 SEMO’s 3 keys vs Eastern Illinois: Can the Redhawks run the tab...
+No. 13 SEMO’s 3 keys vs Eastern Illinois; Can the Redhawks run the tab...

 SEMO played lights out defensively this past Saturday, holding Northwestern State to a mere 120 total yards and five first downs, while helping the program earn its first shutout victory over an FCS opponent since 1994.

 Riding that momentum into Saturday is a necessity, as the Redhawks will face the best quarterback up to this point in the year.

 Pierce Holley was a 2023 second-team all-conference selection and threw for 346 yards and two touchdowns against SEMO last season.
-Eastern Illinois is 106th in total offense, and if SEMO can force the Panthers to have to play from behind, then this defensive front should have plenty of opportunities to generate a pass rush.
+Eastern Illinois is 106th in total offense, and if SEMO can force the Panthers to play from behind, then this defensive front should have plenty of opportunities to generate a pass rush.

 “We’ve got to rush the passer,” defensive coordinator Ricky Coon said.
-“He's a phenomenal player and the best quarterback we've seen.
+“He's (Holley) a phenomenal player and the best quarterback we've seen.
 Statistically, he's struggling a little bit this year for some reason.
 He finally came on a little bit last week and had over 300 yards passing.
 So, he's just a real instinctual player.

 “A year ago here, he had a good game, but a lot of it was just because we didn't do our job.
 So, against a guy like that, you’ve got to have good eye control.
 He's very good at the timing routes.
 He's a lot like Paxton in throwing balls before guys come out of breaks.
 We're going to give up some yards, but we just can't give up the explosive plays.”